roXtra/services/servicetemplate/README.md

 #### package.json
 Inside the package.json you have multiple places which *must* be modified

-1. author - insert your name and email so others can contact you in case of questions
-2. customer - change this to your roXtra customer number
-3. name - the package name must follow the scheme @eformservice/{service-name}
+1. name - the package name must follow the scheme @eformservice/{service-name}
-4. servicename - this will later be shown inside the UI change it to your {service-name}
+2. servicename - this will later be shown inside the UI change it to your {service-name}
-5. version - use semantic versioning here (e.g. 1.0.0)
+3. version - use semantic versioning here (e.g. 1.0.0)
-6. description - add some text here which describes your service and its use cases it operates on
+4. description - add some text here which describes your service and its use cases it operates on

 #### service.json
 Inside the service.json you have multiple places which *must* be modified

-1. id - insert here {roXtra-customer-number}-{service-name}
+1. id - insert here {roXtra-customer-number}-{service-name}-service .
+This must not change over time.
 2. name - insert this Services Name no schema necessary
 3. minRoxtraVersion - preferably insert your installed roXtra version.
 This field is being used to check compatibility.
 4. actions - under actions you define the possible actions your service can perform